modelica/MA-Bylaws/MA-Bylaws.md

 meeting or an *electronic voting*, by informing the MA Board in writing at least one week prior to the start of the meeting or the *electronic voting*.
 Each such representative has one vote.
-An individual member who accepts to be a representative of an organization at a meeting can not exercise his/her voting rights as an individual member during that meeting.
+An individual member who accepts to be a representative of an organization at a meeting can exercise both his/her voting rights as an individual member and the voting right for the organization he/she represents during that meeting.

 A member must be present at a meeting to execute his/her voting rights (see §5 for the definition of "present"), except for *electronic voting*